- Download our Moving to Ghana Guide (PDF)

-Most new arrivals in Ghana will be pleasantly surprised by the smiling, helpful locals – once they get through the chaos of the airport, of course.
+Most new arrivals in Ghana will be pleasantly surprised by the smiling, helpful locals.
 But the degree of culture shock in Ghana may be a lot more intense for those who have never been to Africa.

 Many foreigners find the stark differences overwhelming and respond by isolating themselves in small enclaves of expat 'safety'.
 Though these insular spheres can be comfortable, it often means missing out on all that Ghanaian culture has to offer.

 Ghana’s capital, Accra, is a modern city with shopping malls, movie theatres and restaurants catering to various tastes and budgets.
 The smaller cities and villages, on the other hand, are much more traditional and culture shock may be more severe for expats living in rural areas.

 Ghanaians are generally open and friendly, and it is common for locals to strike up a conversation with foreigners who have recently arrived in the country.
 They are incredibly hospitable, and expats should take the opportunity to visit acquaintances and colleagues in their homes whenever possible.
 Ghanaians also appreciate conversations about themselves and their family, and this comes across in business settings, where getting to know one another is valued.

 Shaking hands is a common way of greeting.
 Elders are respected in Ghanaian culture and when greeting people, especially those who are older, appropriate titles such as Sir or Madam should be used.